TNTurnerLab/ACES/README.md

 **VGP_ONLY_FILE.txt _**

-Pregenerated file created by maintainer that has a list of every species corresponding '*-unmasked.fa' file from ONLY the VGP database.
+Pre-generated file created by maintainer that has a list of every species corresponding '*-unmasked.fa' file from ONLY the VGP database.
 Can be modified or ignored.
-Users may generate their own file, but must change the path file in config to adapt to change.
+Users may generate their own file but must change the path file in config to adapt to change.

 **ENSEMBL_AND_VGP_TOGETHER_FILE.txt _**

-Pregenerated file created by maintainer that has a list of every species corresponding '*-unmasked.fa' file from the VGP database AND '*.dna.toplevel.fa' files from Ensembl pub/release-103 database.
+Pre-generated file created by maintainer that has a list of every species corresponding '*-unmasked.fa' file from the VGP database AND '*.dna.toplevel.fa' files from Ensembl pub/release-103 database.
 Can be modified or ignored.
-Users may generate their own file, but must change the path file in config to adapt to change.
+Users may generate their own file but must change the path file in config to adapt to change.

 **ENSEMBL_ONLY_FILE.txt _**

-Pregenerated file created by maintainer that has a list of every species corresponding '*.dna.toplevel.fa'files from ONLY Ensembl pub/release-103 database.
+Pre-generated file created by maintainer that has a list of every species corresponding '*.dna.toplevel.fa'files from ONLY Ensembl pub/release-103 database.
 Can be modified or ignored.
-Users may generate their own file, but must change the path file in config to adapt to change.
+Users may generate their own file but must change the path file in config to adapt to change.

 Back to [HOW TO RUN](#HOWRUN)